Course fees explained

 - Employment Support Allowance in the Work-Related Activity Group (support group (incapacity) not eligible)

-- Universal Credit, and earn less than £330 a month (this is subject to change) and are determined by Jobcentre Plus as being in one of the following groups All Work-Related Requirements Group, Work Preparation Group, Work-Focused Interview Group.
+- Universal Credit, and earn less either less than 16 times the appropriate age-related rate of the national minimum wage / national living wage a week, or £338 a month (individual claims) or £541 a month (household claims) and Jobcentre Plus determine as being in one of the following groups: All Work-Related Requirements Group, Work Preparation Group or Work-Focused Interview Group.

 - Working Tax Credits if your household income is less than £17,160